LexiYin-mh/T2I-ICL-Low-Semantic/README.md

 └── ...
 ```

-# Step 3: Select MLLMs
+# Step 3: Set up MLLM (SEED-LLaMA)

-We have implemented several state-of-the-art models for your convenience.
-Additionally, we offer guidelines for integrating your own MLLMs.
+3. Follow the instruction in [SEED-LLaMA](https://github.com/AILab-CVC/SEED), install model weights.

+Besides, this repository also allow testing for other MLLMS listed on the directory below.

 ## Supported Models